Sherborne School for Girls

-Sherborne Girls, formally known as Sherborne School for Girls, is an independent day and boarding school for girls, located in Sherborne, North Dorset, England.
+Sherborne Girls, also known as Sherborne School for Girls, is an independent day and boarding school for girls, located in Sherborne, North Dorset, England.
 There were 485 pupils attending in 2019–2020, with more than 90 per cent of them living on campus in the seven boarding houses.
 Recognition for Sherborne Girls has included a double "excellent" rating in its Independent Schools Inspectorate Report.

 Curriculum

 The school, founded in 1899 by John and Charlotte Wingfield Digby, requires all girls to take English, maths, a science subject, religion and a foreign language.
 Most girls take nine or ten GCSEs and three or four A-Level subjects.
 Sherborne Girls previously offered the International Baccalaureate programme.

 Some subjects at AS/A-Level are taught jointly with Sherborne School for boys, under a cooperation scheme.
 Both also collaborate in activities and functions such as theatre productions, specialist societies and social activities.

-Houses

-The house system is based mainly on the boarding houses, as most pupils are boarders.
-The day pupils (about 10 per cent) are distributed among them.

-The seven boarding houses on campus are: